flet-dev/website/docs/controls/slider.md

 The "inactive" side of the slider is the side between the thumb and the maximum value.

+### `interaction`

+The allowed way for the user to interact with this slider.
+Value is a `SliderInteraction` enum, which has the following possible values:

+* `TAP_AND_SLIDE`(default) - allows interaction by tapping or sliding anywhere on the track
+* `TAP_ONLY` - allows interaction only by tapping anywhere on the track
+* `SLIDE_ONLY` - allows interaction only by sliding anywhere on the track
+* `SLIDE_THUMB` - allows interaction only by sliding the thumb.

 ### `label`

 Format with `{value}`.